Debt-to-Income (DTI) Requirements to Refinance a Mortgage

 Similar to FHA, USDA offers a streamline option that may not require income or DTI verification.

-However, some USDA refinances will look at both front-end and back-end DTI.
-USDA lenders traditionally want a front-end DTI of no more than 29% and a back-end DTI of no more than 41%.
-However, a higher back-end DTI of up to 43% could be considered if you have a strong credit score and at least three months’ worth of housing payments in savings.
+For USDA refinances that do require full documentation, lenders typically want a front-end DTI of no more than 29% and a back-end DTI of no more than 41%.
+A back-end DTI of up to 43% may be considered if you have a strong credit score and at least three months’ worth of housing payments in savings.
+Refi.com also requires a minimum credit score for USDA refinances — please contact us for current requirements.

 DTI Requirements for VA Refinances

-Most refinances through the VA home loan program will not require income verification or a DTI calculation.
-However, if you’re seeking VA cash out or refinancing into a VA loan from another program, DTI will be required.
+Most refinances through the VA home loan program — particularly the VA streamline (IRRRL) — will not require income verification or a DTI calculation.
+However, if you’re seeking a VA cash-out refinance or refinancing into a VA loan from another program, DTI will be required.

-In these cases, lenders will want a back-end DTI below 41%.
-However, depending on your credit profile, you might be approved with a DTI as high as 50%.
+In these cases, lenders will generally want a back-end DTI below 41%, though applicants with strong credit profiles may be approved with a DTI as high as 50%.
+Refi.com also requires a minimum credit score for VA refinances — please contact us for current requirements.

 How to Improve Your DTI

 If your DTI is pushing the upper limits, the best thing you can do is improve it before applying to refinance.
-Here are a few tips for how to improve your DTI.
+Here are a few strategies:

-• Increase your income: One way to lower your DTI is to increase your income.
-However, this will need to come via a raise in your W2 job or a higher-paying job with another employer.
-Getting a side gig or second job won’t help your DTI since this is not qualifying income until you’ve been doing it for at least two years alongside your day job.
+• Increase your income.
+A raise at your current job or a higher-paying position with another employer can lower your DTI.
+Note that income from a side gig or second job typically doesn’t count as qualifying income until you’ve been earning it for at least two years alongside your primary job.

-• Pay more than the minimums: If you have credit card debt, try to pay more than the minimum payment each month.
-This will help you reduce your debt faster, improving your DTI.
+• Pay more than the minimums.
+If you have credit card debt, paying more than the minimum each month will help you reduce balances faster, improving your DTI.

-• Use a balance transfer credit card: Balance transfer credit cards are another great way to reduce your credit card debt quickly.
-Some offer an introductory 0% APR for up to 21 months.
-While keeping the same monthly payment, these cards allow you to pay your balance much quicker.
+• Use a balance transfer credit card.
+Some cards offer an introductory 0% APR for up to 21 months.
+Keeping the same monthly payment while paying no interest lets you eliminate your balance much more quickly.

 Collapse